crazyginger72/arduino_mega2560_efi/README.txt

 ================================================================================
 ================================================================================

-*Full timint map with adjustments on the fly
+* Full timing map with adjustments on the fly
-*Auto calibration of sensors
+* Auto calibration of sensors
-*Builtin Diag/debug mode
+* Builtin Diag/debug mode
-*Eeprom storage of all adjustments
+* Eeprom storage of all adjustments
 *
 *